aqaPayam/NakhBot/docs/domain/02-entities.md

 FeatureUnlock is the source of truth for paid unlock state.

-If one side unlocks chat, both users can send text in that Match.
+If one side unlocks chat, both users can send text in that Match while the related chat FeatureUnlock remains effectively active and the Match remains active.

 The other matched user does not need to pay again for the same Match.

-Chat unlock does not expire in MVP.
+Chat unlock may end because:

+* The Match closes
+* The FeatureUnlock is revoked
+* The configured FeatureUnlock expiry is reached

 ChatUnlock is the chat-specific state showing that one Match has unlocked text chat.